-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$199,420.48
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT \$72,374.85

-Auditors determined that the District inaccurately reported the student data for 144 students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that 59 students had an incorrectly reported FTE, 25 students were reported with incorrect enrollment dates, 23 preschool students were not eligible for funding, nine students had insufficient homebound instruction or did not have homebound medical documentation, four students had a non-fundable interval due to excessive absences, four students incurred 10 consecutive unexcused absences and should have been withdrawn, four students had not attended the District and sixteen preschool students were reported with an incorrect calendar.
-In addition, 28 of these student that had data reported incorrectly were also funded with a SPED category.
-As a result of these errors, the District's ADM was overreported by 38.71.
-As a result, the District was overfunded by \$199,420.48 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for 187 students for FY2019, FY2020 and FY2021.
+Specifically, auditors found that 78 students had an incorrectly reported FTE, 52 students had incorrect enrollment dates, 32 students had 10 consecutive absences and were not withdrawn, 10 students had not attended the District, 10 students had excessive absences, two students were found with incorrect tuition out enrollments, two homebound students did not receive at least 4 hours of weekly instruction or did not have appropriate medical certification, and one student attended but was not funded.
+In addition, 44 of these students that had data reported incorrectly were also funded with a SPED category.
+As a result of these errors, the District's ADM was overreported by 34.54.
+As a result, the District was overfunded by \$72,374.85 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.